Dharma Yoga Levels Gentle through IV with Hawk 800hr ERYT

-Hawk is a Yogini of 20+ years.
-As creator of AHIMSA Yoga Studio and Ithaca Yoga Center she has had the opportunity to work extensively with Yoga as a vehicle for transformation.
-Her original training was with Sivananda Yoga and her 500 hour level training is with Sri Dharma Mittra.
+Hawk is a Yogini of 27 years.
+As creator of Ithaca Yoga Center, Ahimsa Yoga School she has had the opportunity to work extensively with Yoga as a vehicle for transformation.
+Her original training was with Sivananda Yoga and her 500 and 800 hour level training is with Sri Dharma Mittra.
 See the schedule page for class times and levels.
 Dharma I and Deep Relaxation are for beginners or anyone wanting a more gentle Yoga practice.
 Dharma II is intermediate level.
 Dharma III requires experience and Dharma IV is for advanced students only!
 Going beyond her original training as Yoga teacher and therapist she has helped many people to ignite their own miraculous healing powers through advance Breathing techniques.
 She brings a gentle, nurturing energy to her work that combines with the clarity and power of Spirit achieved after many years of work and study.

 In our culture, which rewards pushing and achievement, yin is often out of balance.
 This style of yoga focuses on deeply held poses (sometimes up to 15 minutes) to open and release the connective tissue and joints as well as to find balance, stillness, and healing.
 Although not gentle, this practice is suitable for all levels — a challenging form of yoga that calls you to face your edges, physically and spiritually.

 Kalangi KUNDAlini Yoga

 What is Kalangi yoga and who are the Siddhars?